Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 First Stop, Rijksmuseum

-This dutch national museum is a pretty amazing place. and contains almost anything you ever wanted to know about Dutch history.
+This dutch national museum is an amazing place. and contains almost anything you ever wanted to know about Dutch history.

 My Favorite Part?